skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > * A couple of spells for Skeeve.
 >
-> * If Enoch hadn't finished the Book of Norvus by now (or if he had
+> * If Enoch hadn't finished the *Book of Norvus* by now (or if he had
->   skipped that sidequest altogether) then the key history they needed
+>   skipped that sidequest altogether) then the key history they
->   would have been provided here.
-The only thing is that he wouldn't
+>   needed would have been provided here.
+The only thing is that he
->   have gotten the fun of decoding it himself, not to mention the XP.
+>   wouldn't have gotten the fun of decoding it himself, not to
->   The history was available at the archives, although they already
+>   mention the XP.
+The history was available at the Magus Archives,
->   knew it.
+>   although they already knew it.
 >
-> * ~~The cure for the queen's blindness.~~ Oops.
+> * ~~The cure for the Queen's blindness.~~ Oops.
 >
 > So, they went all that way and found books they didn't need, books
 > they never used, spells that were useless to everyone but Skeeve,